-Ingredients for Loaded Baked Potato Salad
+Ingredients for Loaded Potato Salad

 Baby Potatoes: These small, tender potatoes are perfect for boiling and have a creamy texture that holds up well in salads.
+Leave the skins on for texture and nutrients, or peel for a smoother bite.

 Greek Yogurt: This adds a tangy creaminess, making the salad lighter than traditional mayo-based versions.

 Light Mayonnaise: A touch of mayo enhances the creaminess without overwhelming the dish.
+Use light mayo or substitute with avocado mayo for a healthier twist.

 Whole Grain Mustard: This brings a subtle kick and depth of flavor that elevates the salad.